AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/content-fragments-console.md

   * Provides a link to open the fragment in the editor.
 * **Folder**
   * Provides a link to open the folder in the console.
+    Hovering over the folder name will show the JCR path.
 * **Status**
   * Information only
 * **Modified**